yiyixuxu/yiyixuxu.github.io/_posts/2022-06-12-It-Happened-One-Frame.md

 ![She introduce Brad Pitt as Italian stuntman](/images/stuntman.png)

 Now let's make it even more fun! what if I search "Bridget introduced Brad Pitt as camera assistant Dominick"?
 This is a lie - she introduced Omar as the camera assistant, not Brad Pitt.
 We already knew that the app recognizes Brad Pitt.
 What would the it do now?
-Looks like we've fooled it
+Looks like it abandoned Brad Pitt!

 ![Bridget introduced Brad Pitts as camera assistant Dominick](/images/Dominick.png)